Arcadia-Science/2024-sensory-neuroimaging/README.md

 ## Overview

-This repo contains microscope control software, data analysis scripts, and notebooks for the translation pilot "Brain imaging of pruritogen responses".
-This includes all the code necessary to reproduce figures and results from the pub.
+This repo contains microscope control software, data analysis scripts, and notebooks for the translation pilot ["Brain imaging of pruritogen responses"](ADD LINK).
+This includes all the code necessary to reproduce the figures and results from the pub.

 ## Installation and Setup